swellaby/generator-swell/docs/VSTS-TASK.md

 - *main.ts*
 - *helper.ts*

 The 'main.ts' file is the main executable that is called by the VSTS task runner engine.
+This file

 [usage-overview-url]: USAGE-OVERVIEW.md
 [vsts-url]: https://www.visualstudio.com/team-services/